80% of First-Time Memoirists Make These Mistakes.

 When should you actually write a memoir?
 When shouldn’t you?
 And what tools do you need to craft a book people will want to read?

-Avoid common memoir mistakes by recognizing the best and worst reasons to write a memoir, and then ensure your manuscript meets today’s publishing standards without sacrificing authenticity by using the exercises and memoir-writing tips in: How to Make My Memoir Read Less Like Autobiography and Topic, Theme, Transition: Memoir’s 3 Essential Pillars.
+Avoid common memoir mistakes by recognizing the best and worst reasons to write a memoir, and then ensure your manuscript meets publishing standards without sacrificing authenticity by using the exercises and memoir-writing tips in: How to Make My Memoir Read Less Like Autobiography and Topic, Theme, Transformation: Memoir’s 3 Essential Pillars.

 THE BEST (AND WORST) REASONS TO WRITE A MEMOIR